-Comparative analysis of the proposed approach with best relating work based on UKF (statistical linearization approach) and EnKF (Particle Filter) is made in terms of ISE in state estimate on the same benchmark model and it reveals that the proposed approach is able to reduce the error in state estimates.
-Detailed performance evaluation of the proposed approach under servo - regulatory operations and plant model parameter mismatch were conducted.
-Detailed analysis of the experimental results on the real plant under different operating conditions such as initial condition mismatch, and different types of faults in the system confirms efficacy of proposed approach.
+Comparative evaluation of the proposed approach with best relating work based on UKF (statistical linearization approach) and EnKF (Particle Filter) is made in terms of ISE and standard deviation in state estimates on the same benchmark model and it reveals the proposed approach is able to reduce the error in state estimation of Hybrid systems.
+Detailed performance evaluation of proposed approach under servo/regulatory operations, and plant model parameter mismatch were conducted and comparative evaluation to best existing related work was conducted based on ISE and standard deviation of error between the controlled variables and corresponding Set points and average computation time per iteration.
+Detailed analysis of the experimental results on real plant under different operating conditions such as servo and regulatory operations, initial condition mismatch, and different types of faults in the system confirms efficacy of proposed approach in these conditions and supports simulation results obtained.
 Here, an inverse dynamics controller is utilized for controlling the non-measurable states of the system so that the computational burden is very much reduced when compared with the model predictive control scheme implemented in [7], [12] and [13] without compromising the performance.
 Also the constraints handling capability for this scheme is also achieved with this approach by introducing upper and lower limiting functions at the output of both estimator and controller.
-The rest of the paper is organized as follows.
-In section 2, description of the ANN state estimation algorithm developed for hybrid systems is given.
-The Section 3 explains the SEBIDC scheme.
-Simulation results and detailed performance analysis of the proposed scheme and with comparison to the best related work is given in section 4.
-Experimental results and its analysis are presented in Section 5.
-Finally, section 6 summarizes the paper.